mprenditore/markdown-cv/index.md

 ## Currently

+### Overview

+With over 15 years of experience in IT and more than 5 years in leadership roles, I am committed to enhancing business efficiency and inspiring teams of IT professionals to deliver exceptional, high-quality products.

 ### Specialized in

-Mentoring IT professionals, team management, coordinate projects across multiple teams, cost optimization for cloud infrastructures, automation, scripting, containerization, simplify developers life.
+Mentoring IT professionals, team management, coordinate projects across multiple teams, cost optimization for cloud and hybrid infrastructures, automation, scripting, containerization, simplify developers life.

 ### Research interests